Anderson Creek Basin Analysis and Restoration Alternatives

 The basin analysis and restoration alternatives study identifies, prioritizes, and designs opportunities within the Anderson Creek corridor for improving water quality and habitat for existing native cutthroat trout and kokanee salmon by going beyond TMDL recommendations.

-This project will address water quality impairments and improve habitat for existing native cutthroat trout and kokanee salmon by going beyond TMDL recommendations and implementing priority actions identified in the basin analysis:
+This project addresses water quality impairments and improves habitat for existing native cutthroat trout and kokanee salmon by going beyond TMDL recommendations and implementing priority actions identified in the basin analysis:

 - Reducing stream temperatures through increased riparian cover and conifer succession;

 - Enhancing bacteria filtration through increased riparian cover;

 - Minimizing erosion within the Anderson Creek corridor through bank stabilization, channel stabilization, floodplain expansion and reduced stream velocity;